lostb1t/replex/README.md

 Plex proxy with the following features:

-- Merge movies and shows from hubs on home.
+- Merge rows into one from different libraries.
+Aka have movies and shows merged into one.
 - Remove watched items from hubs in home and library recommended
 - Choose between hub styles, shelf (default) or hero.
 - Plex doesnt apply user restrictions to collection hubs/recommendations. this proxy fixes that so you can have unique rows for every user.
 - Works on every client!

-Make sure you to that your collections you want to merge have the **same name** as it will be merged by name.
+Make sure that the collections you want to merge have the **same name** as it will be merged by name.

 ### Usage example